 For Maybank Group’s AML/CFT Policy Statement, please click here.

-The Anti-Money Laundering questionnaire provides an overview of Maybank Group’s Anti-Money Laundering policies and practices as well as its due diligence requirements associated with the provision of correspondent banking services in conducting international business.
+as well as its due diligence requirements associated with the provision of banking and other financial services.

-For Maybank Group’s AML Wolfsberg questionnaire, please click here.
+For Maybank Group’s Wolfsberg Financial Crime Compliance questionnaire, please click here.

 3. Maybank Group Global USA Patriot Act Certification